VincentExplorer/Covid-19-Patient-Track-System/README.md

 If you would like to help me out, please write me email at Wencheng.Zhao@baruchmail.cuny.edu, much appreciated!

-Or perhaps you want find me on LinkedIn: https://www.linkedin.com/in/wenchengzhao/

 #The system can be used to add, delete, edit, search and view all patients who have shown

 #Covid symptoms, to efficiently track and manage patient records